-At our laboratories, we are studying new processes for separating and reusing sulphur, which is often found in natural gas, in the form of hydrogen sulphide.
-The complete recovery cycle consists of three phases: firstly, the hydrogen sulphide must be separated from natural gas, it is then converted to sulphur and finally, to sulphuric acid (with a yield of about 90%): one of the basic products of the chemical industry.
+At our laboratories, we are studying a new process for separating hydrogen in natural gas and valorising sulphur.
+The complete conventional recovery cycle consists of three phases: firstly, the hydrogen sulphide must be separated from natural gas, it is then converted to sulphur and finally, to sulphuric acid (with a yield of about 90%): one of the basic products of the chemical industry.
 We are testing alternative processes that could be more efficient than the existing ones, for all of these phases.
-For example, we are assessing the use of ionic liquids for the separation, these are absorbent substances with innovative and more advantageous properties than those currently used for the purification of natural gas.
-For the next phase of the conversion, we are studying a process called "HydroClaus", which is simpler than the current technologies.
+For the separation, for example, we developed a technology based on a proprietary blend of ionic liquids, with innovative and more advantageous properties than those currently used for the purification of natural gas.
+For the next phase of the conversion to sulphur, we are studying a process called "HydroClaus", which is simpler than the current technologies.
 Finally, we are studying the use of sulphur to produce polymers through "inverse vulcanisation", which can produce plastic materials with a sulphur content of up to 80% by weight.

+With a view to decarbonisation and the circular economy, we are working on H₂S separation processes that are more efficient and less expensive than the existing ones and on new uses of sulphur, to be used in products with higher added value.
 H2S (hydrogen sulphide, also known as hydrosulphuric acid) is one of the components of natural gas.
-With a characteristic smell of rotten eggs, it derives from the bacterial decomposition of organic substances, that’s why it is a molecule that is always present in hydrocarbon formation.
-Unlike methane and other useful hydrocarbons, hydrogen sulphide is a toxic, corrosive acid gas, so it is essential that it is removed and prevented from being released into the environment.
+Unlike methane and other hydrocarbons, hydrogen sulphide is a toxic, corrosive acid gas, so it is essential that it is removed and prevented from being released into the environment.
 The treatments to do this are, however, complex and expensive, and have a high energy and environmental impact.
 In the energy industry, H₂S is currently converted to elemental sulphur using the "Claus" process.
-Among other things, the sulphur market is subject to excess production in relation to demand, which lowers its price.
-With a view to decarbonisation and the circular economy, we are working on H₂S separation processes that are more efficient and less expensive than the existing ones and on new uses of sulphur, to be used in products with higher added value.
+The sulphur market is subject to excess production in relation to demand, which lowers its price.

 How to capture and convert H₂S - Energy Transition | Eni Video Channel

 Natural gas, a mix of several hydrocarbons among which methane is prevalent, is fundamental to our decarbonisation strategy because it produces about 60% less CO2 than coal when burned.
 However, before it can be processed, natural gas must first be purified of any polluting substances, like hydrogen sulphide, or H2S, a toxic, corrosive acid gas.
-Thanks to the technologies we are developing, our treatment plants for acid gases will be less cumbersome and more versatile, as well as more efficient and environmentally sustainable.
+Thanks to the technologies we are developing, our treatment plants for acid gases will be less cumbersome, as well as more efficient and environmentally sustainable.
 By focusing on ionic liquids, we can get greater absorption capacity than with traditional amines and therefore reduce the economic and environmental impact of the treatment system.
-Being able to produce elemental sulphur from hydrogen sulphide, and above all being able to use it for useful new products, makes these technologies even more interesting for the circular economy.
+Being able to produce hydrophilic sulphur from hydrogen sulphide and to use it for useful new products, makes these technologies even more interesting for the circular economy.
 Agricultural fertilisers and soil improvers based on hydrophilic sulphur, could make a big contribution to treating saline and excessively alkaline soil, and reclaiming areas where desertification is happening.

 Read more about circular enonomy